openreplay/documentation/content/installation/javascript-sdk.md

 ### Security

 - `__DISABLE_SECURE_MODE?: boolean` For disabling secure connection (SSL) between tracker and backend.
 This should be used for **development purposes only**.
 Default: `false`.

-### Misc

-See `d.ts` files inside the package for the list of available options and functions.